Nitish Rana

-Rana made his first-class debut in the 2015–16 Ranji Trophy and ended the tournament with 557 runs, averaging 50.63 and finishing as his team's leading run-getter.
-He was his team's second highest run-scorer in the 2015–16 Vijay Hazare Trophy with 218 runs.

-In the 2015–16 Syed Mushtaq Ali Trophy, Rana struck 299 runs in 8 innings at a strike rate of 175.88 and an average of 42.71.
-In a match against Andhra in that tournament, Rana came in to bat with Delhi struggling at 40 for 4, and launched a counterattacking innings of 97 off 40 balls (8 fours, 8 sixes) to take his team to 236 for 9 in 20 overs.
+Nitish Rana (born 27 December 1993) is an Indian cricketer who represented the national team in One Day International and Twenty20 International cricket in 2021.
+He is a left-handed batsman and an off spin bowler.
+Rana currently captains the Uttar Pradesh cricket team in domestic cricket, having previously played for Delhi.
+In the Indian Premier League (IPL), he has played for the Mumbai Indians, Kolkata Knight Riders and was acquired by the Rajasthan Royals ahead of the 2025 IPL season.
+In November 2018, he was appointed captain of Delhi cricket team, succeeding former captain Gautam Gambhir.
+He also captained Kolkata Knight Riders during the IPL 2023 season in place of regular captain Shreyas Iyer who was out with an injury.

+Domestic career

 After Delhi lost three of their top four batsmen for single digit scores against Baroda, Rana top-scored once again with 53 off just 29 balls and helped his team chase down Baroda's total of 153.
 Against Jharkhand, he hit an unbeaten 60 off 44 balls after Delhi were reduced to 14 for 3 in their chase of 135 and helped his team to a 5-wicket win.
 In January 2018, he was bought by the Kolkata Knight Riders in the 2018 IPL auction.

 In October 2018, Rana was named in India A's squad for the 2018–19 Deodhar Trophy.
 In December 2018, he was named in India's team for the 2018 ACC Emerging Teams Asia Cup.
 In October 2019, he was named in India B's squad for the 2019–20 Deodhar Trophy.

-Banning and investigation of age-fudging

-Rana was one of the 22 players banned by Board of Control for Cricket in India (BCCI) for the age-fudging reason in 2015.

-In IPL 2020, Rana was investigated for his involvement in age-fudging again but the allegations were proved wrong.
+Rana was one of 22 players banned by Board of Control for Cricket in India (BCCI) for the age-fudging in 2015.
+Ahead of the 2020 Indian Premier League, Rana was reportedly investigated again for his involvement in age-fudging but the allegations were proved wrong.